cnesbit1/startup/README.md

 - Stores Application Data in MongoDB: The application securely stores all user and submission data in a MongoDB database.
 This includes user profiles, hashed passwords, authentication tokens, and submissions.
 MongoDB’s flexible schema allows for efficient storage and retrieval of the structured and semi-structured data required by the application.

-- Stores and Retrieves Credentials in MongoDB:
+- Stores and Retrieves Credentials in MongoDB: User credentials, including usernames, emails, and hashed passwords, are stored securely in MongoDB.
+During authentication, the application retrieves the stored data to validate user credentials.
+By using bcrypt for hashing passwords, sensitive information is protected from exposure even if the database is compromised.

-- Restricts Application Functionality based upon Authentication:
+- Restricts Application Functionality based upon Authentication: Access to protected features like updating user profiles, submitting ideas, or voting is restricted to authenticated users.
+This is enforced through token-based authentication, where a valid session token must be included in API requests.
+Without proper authentication, users are denied access to these features, ensuring secure operation of the application.